Gardening Stoke Newington — Accessibility Overview

 We follow an accessibility-first approach when publishing information about Stoke Newington gardening projects, events and resources.
 Content is written plainly, with headings, lists and consistent structure to help screen readers and people using keyboard navigation.
 We regularly check pages and materials against accepted standards and seek to address barriers that may affect anyone accessing our guidance on planting, volunteering and site locations.

-Accessible gardening information displayed on a tablet near planting tools Our programme of improvements to accessible gardening in Stoke Newington is ongoing.
+A close-up view of a gardener's hands wearing bright green gloves, using pruning shears to trim a small, leafy shrub with variegated green and yellow foliage.
+The shrub is situated in a garden bed covered with brown wood mulch, with a background of soil, natural garden elements, and blurred greenery.
+The scene highlights typical gardening activities related to shrub maintenance and pruning within a landscaped outdoor space, possibly in Stoke Newington.
+The natural outdoor environment appears well-maintained, emphasizing gardening skills and tools used in general garden upkeep and plant care in a residential or community garden setting.
+Our programme of improvements to accessible gardening in Stoke Newington is ongoing.
 We prioritise features that benefit the widest number of users: scalable text, clear colour contrast, and meaningful link labels.
 We also provide transcripts and alt text for images where possible and use semantic markup to support assistive technologies.
 These efforts help ensure participation for people with a range of needs.

 • Screen-reader support: pages use semantic headings, ARIA where appropriate and descriptive link text to improve clarity for people using screen readers.